Robbery Lawyer Orange County

-If you’re facing charges for robbery in Newport Beach, you could be punished with more than a slap on the wrist.
+If you’re facing charges for robbery in Orange County, you could be punished with more than a slap on the wrist.
 Depending upon the specific situation, you could be ordered to spend years behind bars and pay thousands of dollars in fines and fees.
 Local prosecutors do not care about your circumstances and will rarely take your financial hardships into consideration when pursuing penalties against you.
 If you are not properly prepared or represented, you are decreasing your chances of obtaining a favorable outcome.

 At the Law Offices of Randy Collins, you can count on our skilled attorneys to not only give your case the time and respect that it deserves but also give you one-on-one assistance to help you get back on your feet.
-Our Newport Beach lawyers believe that good people can make bad decisions and that those decisions do not define who they are.
+Our Orange County robbery lawyers believe that good people can make bad decisions and that those decisions do not define who they are.
 We want to hear and tell your story so that when your case is complete, you know that every available opportunity to preserve your freedom has been evaluated and used to your advantage.

-Call us at (844) 285-9559 today to find out how we can help you.
+Call Orange County robbery attorneys at (844) 285-9559 today to find out how we can help you.

 California Robbery Offenses